-- General Standards of Accreditation for Residency Programs - Standard 3.2.2.5: The curriculum plan includes fatigue risk management, specifically, education addressing the risks posed by fatigue to the practice setting, and the individual and team-based strategies available to management the risk. - Standard 5.1: The safety and wellness of patients and residents are actively promoted. - General Standards of Accreditation for Institutions with Residency Programs - Standard 4: Safety and wellness are promoted throughout the learning environment.

-- General Standards of Accreditation for Area of Focused Competence (AFC) Programs - Standard 4: Safety and wellness are promoted throughout the learning environment. - Standard 4.1.3.5: Trainees are supported and encouraged to exercise discretion and judgment regarding their personal safety and wellness, including fatigue. - Professional Association of Residents of Ontario (PARO-CAHO) Agreement
+- General Standards of Accreditation for Residency Programs - Standard 3.2.2.5: The curriculum plan includes fatigue risk management, specifically, education addressing the risks posed by fatigue to the practice setting, and the individual and team-based strategies available to manage the risk. - Standard 5.1: The safety and wellness of patients and residents are actively promoted. - General Standards of Accreditation for Residency Programs - Standard 4: Safety and wellness are promoted throughout the learning environment - General Standards of Accreditation for Residency Programs - Standard 4: Safety and wellness are promoted throughout the learning environment. - Standard 4.1.3.5: Trainees are supported and encouraged to exercise discretion and judgment regarding their personal safety and wellness, including fatigue. - Professional Association of Residents of Ontario (PARO-CAHO) Agreement